Fortress Transportation and Infrastructure Investors (NYSE:FTAI) Shares Gap Down to $28.90

 Fortress Transportation and Infrastructure Investors LLC (NYSE:FTAI)’s stock price gapped down prior to trading on Wednesday .
 The stock had previously closed at $28.90, but opened at $28.09.
 Fortress Transportation and Infrastructure Investors shares last traded at $28.28, with a volume of 969 shares trading hands.

 Several brokerages have commented on FTAI.
-B. Riley raised their price target on shares of Fortress Transportation and Infrastructure Investors from $31.00 to $37.00 and gave the company a “buy” rating in a research note on Friday, March 5th.
+Raymond James raised their price target on shares of Fortress Transportation and Infrastructure Investors from $24.00 to $26.00 and gave the company an “outperform” rating in a research note on Wednesday, February 10th.
+Barclays raised their price target on shares of Fortress Transportation and Infrastructure Investors from $23.00 to $30.00 and gave the company an “overweight” rating in a research note on Monday, March 1st.
+B. Riley raised their price objective on shares of Fortress Transportation and Infrastructure Investors from $31.00 to $37.00 and gave the company a “buy” rating in a research note on Friday, March 5th.
 Zacks Investment Research upgraded shares of Fortress Transportation and Infrastructure Investors from a “sell” rating to a “hold” rating in a research note on Thursday, March 18th.
-Barclays raised their price target on shares of Fortress Transportation and Infrastructure Investors from $23.00 to $30.00 and gave the company an “overweight” rating in a research note on Monday, March 1st.
-JMP Securities raised their price target on shares of Fortress Transportation and Infrastructure Investors from $22.00 to $32.00 in a research note on Tuesday, February 23rd.
-Finally, Raymond James raised their price target on shares of Fortress Transportation and Infrastructure Investors from $24.00 to $26.00 and gave the company an “outperform” rating in a research note on Wednesday, February 10th.
-One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $26.80.
+Finally, JMP Securities raised their price objective on shares of Fortress Transportation and Infrastructure Investors from $22.00 to $32.00 in a research note on Tuesday, February 23rd.
+One research analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+Fortress Transportation and Infrastructure Investors has a consensus rating of “Buy” and a consensus target price of $26.80.

 The firm also recently announced a quarterly dividend, which was paid on Tuesday, May 25th.
 Investors of record on Friday, May 14th were issued a dividend of $0.33 per share.
 This represents a $1.32 dividend on an annualized basis and a yield of 4.70%.
 The ex-dividend date was Thursday, May 13th.
 Fortress Transportation and Infrastructure Investors’s payout ratio is -153.49%.